dcomtois/summarytools/README.md

 install.packages("summarytools")
 ```

-For enthusiastic users, I encourage you to go for the **development**
+For enthusiastic users willig to contribute to *summarytools*’
-version, which is the most up-to-date, **but** might also contain bugs
+development, I encourage you to go for the **development** version,
-(which can be fixed rapidly in most cases).
-Having some of you work with
+which is the most up-to-date, but also a *work-in-progress*.
+Bugs may
-it will help me identify potential problems.
+show up, but if you report them I can generally fix them quickly.

 ``` r
 install.packages("devtools")